Exact and general decoupled solutions of the LMC Multitask Gaussian Process model: Latent-revealing expressions of LMC estimators

-In the same vein as the above expressions, the following formula from Bruinsma expresses the likelihood at the level of the latent processes rather than the observable tasks.
-Remarkably, $\mathbf{\Sigma_{P}}$ and $\mathbf{TY}$ also play a major role here.

-\begin{prop} The likelihood of the data can be decomposed as the likelihood of the projected data multiplied by a corrective term accounting for projection loss, independent of the latent processes:
+\begin{prop} (taken from \cite{OILMM}) The likelihood of the data can be decomposed as the likelihood of the projected data $\mathbf{TY}$ multiplied by a corrective term accounting for projection loss, independent of the latent processes: